 Craptastic won.
 Fistful of Talent ran away with the vote, taking 70% of the caucus.
 Talent Entourage limped in at 6%.
 KD thought about naming it what he wanted anyway, then did what so many dictators do – grudgingly giving the masses what they demanded to prevent revolt, while pledging to work in as many Entourage references as possible.

-Like a bass player who can’t sing looking to get a band together, KD turned to the equivalent of digital classifieds to recruiter the original writers for FOT – putting up a help wanted ad/post at the HR Capitalist, asking readers of the Capitalist to raise their hand if they wanted to write in a similar voice at the site that would become FOT.
+Like a bass player who can’t sing looking to get a band together, KD turned to the equivalent of digital classifieds to recruit the original writers for FOT – putting up a help wanted ad/post at the HR Capitalist, asking readers of the Capitalist to raise their hand if they wanted to write in a similar voice at the site that would become FOT.

 From that original recruiting came some amazing HR/Recruiting professionals who are still with FOT today: Jessica Lee, Paul Hebert and Kelly Dingee.
 Interested in finding out who has been on the FOT team through the years?
 Check out this complete list of writers and the seniority number on their badge, indicating when they came to the big orange machine.